wp-plugins/mysmark/README.txt

 == Changelog ==

 = 1.0.2 =
-* Fixed the URL to mysmark.com instead of localhost for OAuth credentials.
+* Fixed: the URL to mysmark.com instead of localhost for OAuth credentials.
+* Fixed: when unlinking posts and then revisiting posts now it will update the entry already existing in the DB instead of getting error for invalid (null) ID.
+* Added: Templates in the plug-in Control Panel.
+Widget on top, right or left.
+* Removed (temporary): Single vote option.
+It prevents users to post more than one comment.
+* Added: It's now possible to set the width of the comment-list( + widget) in the Control Panel.
+* Minor bug-fixes.

 = 1.0.1 =
 * Fixed the path to CP pages.